Result Representation and Formatting

 Other examples:

-Single results are saved in regular variables (prefix $ + Latin name)
+Single results are saved in regular variables (prefix $ + name in Latin)

-Result Arrays - are when one query corresponds to a list of results, each element of the list may, in turn, contain several nested elements.
-Let's analyze using the example of Google search results—it is represented in the scraper by the array $serp, .
-For clarity, let's use a table and record the first 5 search results:
+Result arrays - when a list of results corresponds to one query, each element of the list in turn can contain several nested elements.
+Let's analyze it using the example of Google search results - it is represented in the parser by the $serp array; for clarity, we will use a table and record the first 5 search results:

 | Link ($link) | Anchor ($anchor) | Snippet ($snippet) |